Information on resources available to patient families in the Heart Institute, including our Inpatient Family Guide

 Integrated Care Management

-Integrated care management provides a variety of support services to patients and their families while at Johns Hopkins All Children's Hospital.
-These services include social work services, which helps support families through counseling and resource management; pastoral care, which provides emotional and spiritual support to children and their families; and Team Hope, which is the name of Johns Hopkins All Children’s palliative care program for enhancing a patient’s comfort, dignity and quality of life.
+Integrated care management provides a variety of support services to patients and their families.
+These services include social work services, which helps support families through counseling and resource management; spiritual care, which provides emotional and spiritual support to children and their families; and Team Hope, which is our palliative care program for enhancing a patient’s comfort, dignity and quality of life.

 Organizations & Associations